TamimiGitHub/faa-sam-demo/010-Env-Setup.md

 1. Save the `.env` file

 1. Now update the model in the [shared configuration file](./sam/configs/shared_config.yaml) to use your bedrock hosted LLM at `configs/shared_config.yaml`.
-Replace your `planning` and `general` models with the following:
+Replace your `planning` and `general` models with the following.
+IMPORTANT NOTE: make sure you have the correct YAML indentation if you copy paste the following content.
+If you [installed the helper extension in VsCode](#2-installing-helper-extension-in-vscode), you can simply copy the content below and paste it in the right location via `CMD+SHIFT+V`

    ```
    planning: &planning_model